brennanbutler01/cs6750-hci/section-3.md

 4. Rating Questions - judge on continuum. should use a unipolar or bipolar scale.
 	- unipolar constructs - range from zero to an extreme amount. no midpoint.
 5 point scales (not at all, slightly, moderately, very, extremely)
 	- bipolar range from extreme negative to extreme positive. have a midpoint. best measured with 7 point scale . midpoints might help promote reliability in answering.

+##### Questionnaire Biases

+Check every question for bias!

+5 most common types:

+1. Satisficing - respondents use minimum cognitive effort to answer questions.
+They just pick whatever is the first acceptable response.

+    - Weak vs strong:

+        -  Weak attempt to answer correctly

+        -  Strong just answer randomly.

+    -  To combat:

+        - Avoid complex questions

+        - Avoid n/a, unsure, and other tempting answers

+        - don't always use the same scale in back-to-back questions!

+        - long questionnaires should be avoided.

+        - explain importance of survye topic.

+        - add in trap questions to check for attention.

+2. Acquiescence Bias  - people concur with yes/no, true/false, agree/disagree without actually considering it

+    - To Combat:

+        - avoid questions with agree/disagree, yes/no, etc answer options

+        - ask non-leading, netural questions - not agreement questions

+        - use reverse keyed constructs - ask both positively and negatively the same question.

+3. Social Desirability - answer in a way that respondents think is positive. favorable actions can be overreported. topics prone: voting, religion, sex, patriotism, illegal stuff.

+    - respondents want to provide desirable answers when: they go against social norm, have to provide info about sensitive topics, their identity is captured.

+    - To Combat:

+        - allow answer anonymously or self-administration

+4. Response Order Bias - tendency to select items toward the beginning or end of an answer list or scale.

+    - To Combat:

+        - Unrelated options should be randomly ordered

+        - rating scales should be ordered from negative to positive

+        - reverse order of ordinal scales across participants.

+5. Question Order Bias - preceding questions may bias the questions thata follow.

+    - To Combat:

+	- Questions should be ordered from broad -> specific

+        - Early questions should be easy and build rapport

+        - -non crticial questions should be towards the end

+        - related questions should be grouped

+        - divide survey into multiple pages.

+##### Questions to Avoid

+Avoid asking broad, leading, double-barreled, recall, prediction, hypothetical, and prioritization questions.

+- Broad are lacking focus and aren't defined clearly, or could be stated in multiple ways. ask focussed!
+- Leading questions - manipulate respondent to give a certain answer by not asking things neutrally. ask netural! ask both ways!
+- double barreled questions - questions about two things at once. just pick one.
+- recall questions - 'how many times have you used the internet in the last 6 months' - people will forget or guestimate, not good
+- prediction questions - how frequently will you use x, which new feature would make you more satisfied with the product, etc. exclude these!

+##### Leverage Establish Questionnaires

+use existing ones. things like QUIS  - Questionnaire for User Interface, SUMI - Software Usability Measurement Inventory, VisAwi - Visual aesthetics of website inventory.

+##### Visual Survey Design

+spacing between options matters - use even spacing. don't use dro-down lists or large text fields. don't have too many questions on  page. give a progress bar for short surveys, but maybe not for long ones.

+##### Review and Survey Pretesting

+Pretesting and field testing help improve survey quality, allow you to evaluate surveys early on!

+###### Cognitive Pretesting

+Ask a small group of respondents to take the survey using think-aloud protocol.
+Ask question interpretation, terminology.
+Have each respondent:

+ - Read the entire question and explain it
+ - Select or write an answer and explain thought process
+ - Describe any confusing terminology

+##### Field Testing

+Pilot survey with small subset of sample to see what works.
+Assess success of sampling approach - check completion times. look for break-off rates that indicate issues with survey. can drive questionnaire improvements.

+##### Piping Data

+When able, pipe behavioral data from logs/etc into the survey.

+##### Monitoring Survey Paradata

+Survey paradata is data about the survey response process. main:

+1. Click-through rate - how many opened

+2. Completion rate - how many finished of those opened

+3. REsponse rate - how many finished of those invited

+4. break off rate - how many dropped off on each page

+5. completion time - time it took

+##### Maximize Response Rates

+Total Design Method - timed sequence of four mailings - one on survey week one, a reminder on two, a replacement survey to non-respondedents on week 4, and a second replacement survey to non-respondents on week 7. use official stationary, explain purpose, personalize the letters. can use non-contingent rewards for completion or participation.

+##### Data Analysis/Reporting

+After we have collected, need to make sense of the data.

+1. Prepare and explore data

+2. Analyze

+3. Synthesize

+###### Data Preparation and Cleaning

+Clean and look for:

+1. Duplicate responses - use unique identifiers, check for double responses

+2. Speeders - check against too fast responses

+3. Straight-liners - check if they have straight lined or answered questions in a pattern

+4. missing data - skip questions

+5. low inter-item reliability - when asking related questions or opposite questions, check to make sure responses are consistent

+6. outliers - significant deviations from majoirty should be reviewed, if someone picked someothing that no one else did.

+7. inadequate open-ended

+###### Analysis of Close Ended Responses

+Use  descriptive statistics - look for median, deviation to find patterns. look for central tendency - find the most common responses. inferential statiics can try to fill in gaps about our stats. can use estimation statics. do hypothesis testing.

+- Bivariate correlations - used to assess linear relationship between variables

+- linear regression - check proprortion of variance in a continuous variable that is explained by one or more independent variables

+- logistic regression - predicts change of getting a particular binary value

+- decision trees to assess outcome probabilities

+- factor analysis - identify groups of covariates

+- cluster analysis - look for related groups of respondents

+###### Analysis of Open Ended Comments

+Grounded theory might be helpful.
+Can use coding to organize and transform the qualitative data of comments into a number.

+- deductive approach - researcher decides possible codes and then assigns to comments

+- bottom-up/inductive - costantly generate and revise codes. bottom up is better, because it is more organic.

+To measure coding system and codes - repeat coding and involve a second coder. check for intra-rater reliability and inter-rated reliability

+###### Representativeness

+Surveys need to be representative - even a little non-response can affect non-response bias.

+###### Report Findings

+- make sure to share results, methodology, research goals - sampling method, survey mode, invitation, fielding process, and response paradata. include how the respondents compare to the overall population

+##### Questionaire vs Survey

+- Questionaire: fast, ready-made questions, just there for collecting data, questions are closed ended, and the answers are objective

+- surveys - rigorous question design, selection design, questions are in-fluex, tested. surveys are a process - plan/create/test/refine, collect/refine/synthesize/share.